Majid-Ghandali/fibonacci-character-sum-full-rank/README.md

 ## Abstract

-This repository accompanies the paper *An Explicit Evaluation of a Fibonacci Character Sum for Primes of Full Rank of Apparition* and provides a fully reproducible computational verification of the main theorem and the empirical claims recorded in the manuscript.
+This repository accompanies the paper *A Fibonacci Character Sum Identity for Primes of Full Rank of Apparition* and provides a fully reproducible computational verification of the main theorem and the empirical claims recorded in the manuscript.

 For an odd prime \(p\), let \(\chi_p\) denote the quadratic character modulo \(p\), and define
 \[